 <link rel="alternate" href="http://example.com/" hreflang="en" /> <link rel="alternate" href="http://example.com/en-gb/" hreflang="en-gb" /> <link rel="alternate" href="http://example.com/en-au/" hreflang="en-au" />

-As every variation needs to link to every other variation, these implementations can become quite big and lead to performance issues.
+As every variation needs to link to every other variation, these implementations can become quite big and slow your site down.
 If you have 20 languages, choosing HTML link elements would mean adding 20 link elements as shown above to every page.
-This means adding 1.5KB on every page load, that no user will ever use, but will have to download.
+That’s 1.5KB on every page load, that no user will ever use, but will still have to download.
 On top of that, your CMS will have to do several database calls to generate all these links.
 This markup is purely meant for search engines.
-That’s why I would not recommend this for larger sites, as it adds far too much, unneeded, overhead.
+That’s why I would not recommend this for larger sites, as it adds far too much unnecessary overhead.

 2. hreflang HTTP headers